nice-devone/nice-cxone-mobile-sample-ios/README.md

 ```

 ### Set Authorization Code
 The SDK supports OAuth user authorization.
-For this feature, application has to provide the code with [`setAuthorizationCode(_:)`](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/customerprovider.htm) to be able to obtain an access token.
+For this feature, application has to provide the code with `CustomerProvider.setAuthorizationCode(_:)` to be able to obtain an access token.
 It has to be obtained before establishing a connection via `connect()` methods.

 Example from he sample application uses Amazon OAuth: